About Jade

 When I find myself off in the weeds or feeling bad, a practice of EFT (aka "tapping") is always there to help me weather personal challenges, reconnect with my intuition, calm my nerves, and live life as authentically as I possibly can.
 It enables me to get back on the horse when I fall, stretch more comfortably, and approach all of my goals more effortlessly.

-- Assessor, EFT International Training and Accreditation Committee, 2017-present
+- Assessor, EFT International Training and Accreditation, 2017-present

-- Trainer of Trainers and Mentor (EFT International) 2010-present
+- Accredited EFT Trainer of Trainers (EFT International) 2010-present

 - Personal and Professional EFT Practice 2006-present